xingith/RRcourse2022/README.md

-# RRcourse2022
+# Reproducible Research repo template
-This is a course repository for Reproducible Research 2022
+This is the starting point for individual RR course repos.